Prisons Awareness Course

 This first session will introduce you to themes, ideas and information designed to lead you to a greater understanding of the issues surrounding imprisonment and release.
 We welcome you to begin reflecting on these themes now, through exploring the videos and resources on this page.

 So what is a prison like?
 What happens when someone is released?
 Leaving prison and trying to settle in another community can be like standing at the foot of a cliff.
 Climbing up can be difficult and it is easy to fall!
 A guide and the right supports can make the climb easier.

-This second session is based within a prison and will be hosted by people who belong to the various faith communities represented within the prison.
-It is to be run from within the establishment by the prison chaplaincy team.
-The session worksheet will be provided by your hosts at the prison, however the notes below will help you prepare for session 2
+This second session is usually based within a prison and hosted by people who belong to the various faith communities represented within the prison.
+These sessions are run from within the establishment by the prison chaplaincy team.
+The session worksheet will be provided by your hosts at the prison, however the notes below will help you prepare.

 Session 3 - who we are